 Docket #: S18-504

-Stanford researchers have patented a real-time auralization-reverberation system for providing immersive and interactive audio environments.
-From living rooms to concert halls, this technology can be used in a variety of settings, and for a range of situations including music making, theatrical performances, gaming, conferences etc., at a single location or across multiple networked locations.
-The system synthesizes its virtual acoustic environments using standard audio speakers and microphones combined with a type of feedback cancellation, and provides real-time acoustics simulation, virtually transporting audience members and performers to another acoustic space.
+Stanford researchers have patented a real-time auralization-reverberation system (CAVIAR - Chamber for Augmented Virtual and Interactive Audio Realities) for providing immersive and interactive audio environments.
+From living rooms to concert halls, this technology can be used in a variety of settings, and for a range of situations including music making, theatrical performances, gaming, conferences etc., at a single location or even across multiple networked locations.
+The system creates auralizations using standard audio speakers and microphones combined with a novel type of feedback cancellation, transporting audience members and performers to another acoustic space.

-Since March of 2020, in the wake of Covid-19, the technology has been adapted to networked systems with nodes such as virtual meetings, performances, or other streaming situations with individual participants logging in from separate locations.
-A common acoustic space or set of spaces can be shared among the participants to create a unified acoustic experience.
-Each participant can experience and control their own acoustics.
-Applications for this variant of the technology include online meetings and classrooms, networked gaming, and multiple musicians/actors performing as a single ensemble at multiple remote local sites.
+Since March of 2020, in the wake of Covid-19, CAVIAR has been adapted for use with networked systems users to share an acoustic space (see Stanford Docket S18-504B).
+Applications for this variant of the technology include online meetings, conference calls, and classrooms, networked gaming, and multiple musicians/actors performing as a single ensemble at multiple remote local sites.

 Applications